RareKermit/NoGrimbosAllowed/README.md

 ---

 That's it!
 And again, do I think this ruleset is perfect?
-No.  Absolutely not.
+Absolutely not!
 It's just a breath of fresh air for me compared to vanilla and yeah it's definitely a work in progress / will potentially be updated.